kyphan38/web/assets/docs/technical/aws - ongoing/fundamentals - tech/3-cryptography-and-security.md

 - Cat Ruler hides a message in a puppy image and sends it to Robot General, who knows how to extract the data
 - To an outsider, the image appears normal, providing plausible deniability
 - The carrier image may increase slightly in size, but it looks nearly identical to the original
-- An example involves hiding the message "HI" in a puppy image by adjusting pixel values: the decimal values for "H" (72) and "I" (73) are encoded by altering two pixels by 8 and 9, respectively
+- An example involves hiding the message "HI" in a puppy image by adjusting pixel values: The decimal values for "H" (72) and "I" (73) are encoded by altering two pixels by 8 and 9, respectively
 - Advanced steganography algorithms make the hidden data extremely difficult to detect without a specific key or pattern
 - While this method is basic, real-world steganography algorithms are far more complex and harder to detect